Flu Vaccination Program 2023 has now closed and will reopen in late March 2024

 If you are in one of these groups, it is recommended that you speak with your General Practitioner (GP) about a flu vaccination.

-For children aged 5 years and less than 10 years, it is recommended that you speak with your General Practitioner (GP) about a flu vaccination for this age group.
+It is recommended that you speak with your General Practitioner (GP) about a flu vaccination for children under 5 years of age.

 Aged 65 and over:

-If you are ≥ 65 years, it is recommended that you receive the recommended Trivalent Influenza vaccine (TIV).
+If you are 65 years of age or older, it is recommended that you receive the recommended Trivalent Influenza vaccine (TIV).
 This vaccine can only be provided by your GP and is not available in the University Flu Program.

 Tasmanian Government - Flu information